harbour/core/contrib/gtnap/designer/plan.md

 ![GTNAP-Designer](images/gtnapdesigner.png)

-## Planificación
+## Planning

-El desarrollo de una herramienta de este tipo goza de cierta dificultad y es fácil de incurrir en retrasos y callejones sin salida por no delimitar bien los objetivos y funcionalidades.
-Por esta razón dividiremos el desarrollo en diferentes fases:
+The development of a tool of this type is somewhat difficult and it is easy to run into delays and dead ends due to not clearly defining the objectives and functionalities.
+For this reason we will divide the development into different phases:

-* Operativa básica (12 Sprints).
+* Basic operation (12 Sprints).
-* Componentes avanzados (12 Sprints).
+* Advanced components (12 Sprints).
-* Funciones avanzadas de edición (9 Sprints).
+* Advanced editing features (9 Sprints).
-* Formularios redimensionables (5 Sprints).
+* Resizable forms (5 Sprints).

-## Fase 1: Operativa básica
+## Phase 1: Basic Operation

-> **Importante** En esta fase se creará una versión inicial y básica de la herramienta, con limitadas funcionalidades de edición.
-El principal objetivo será poder componer formularios básicos y exportarlos a Harbour.
+> **Important** In this phase, an initial and basic version of the tool will be created, with limited editing functionalities.
+The main objective will be to be able to compose basic forms and export them to Harbour.

-Tras concluir esta fase tendremos:
+After completing this phase we will have:

-* Aplicación de escritorio cuya ventana estará dividida en tres áreas bien delimitadas (igual que QtDesigner):
+* Desktop application whose window will be divided into three well-defined areas (same as QtDesigner):
-    * Parte izquierda: Zona widgets, donde están los elementos que podemos utilizar para el diseño.
+    * Left side: Widgets area, where the elements that we can use for the design are.
-    * Parte central: Canvas de dibujo.
-Donde diseñaremos los formularios.
+    * Central part: Drawing canvas.
+Where we will design the forms.
-    * Parte derecha: Inspector de objetos y propiedades.
+    * Right side: Object and properties inspector.

-* Elementos incluidos en fase 1:
+* Elements included in phase 1:
-    * Layout (GridLayout de momento).
-El grid permite crear VerticalLayout y HorizontalLayout.
+    * Layout (GridLayout at the moment).
+The grid allows you to create VerticalLayout and HorizontalLayout.
     * Label.
     * Button.
     * CheckBox.
     * EditBox.

-* Editor multi-formulario.
-En lugar de cargar formularios uno a uno, el editor permitirá tener varios archivos abiertos y alternar entre ellos.
-Algo así como la opción "open folder" de algunos editores que cargará a la vez todos los formularios existentes en una misma carpeta.
+* Multi-form editor.
+Instead of loading forms one by one, the editor will allow you to have multiple files open and switch between them.
+Something like the "open folder" option of some editors that will load all existing forms in the same folder at the same time.

-* Archivo de diseño **(.ui)**.
-Archivo con el diseño del formulario que puede abrirse con el editor.
-Seguramente en formato JSON.
+* Design file **(.ui)**.
+File with the design of the form that can be opened with the editor.
+Probably in JSON format.

-* Exportar a Harbour.
-Generar un archivo **.prg** con el código Harbour capaz de crear el formulario en tiempo de ejecución.
+* Export to Harbour.
+Generate a **.prg** file with the Harbour code capable of creating the form at runtime.

-* Comunicación con el formulario: La aplicación final debe ser capaz de acceder al formulario en tiempo de ejecución: Detectar si se ha pulsado un botón, obtener el texto de un EditBox, etc.
+* Communication with the form: The final application must be able to access the form at runtime: Detect if a button has been pressed, obtain the text from an EditBox, etc.

-**Diseño de GTNAP-Designer (Fase 1)**
+**GTNAP-Designer Design (Phase 1)**

 ![layout](images/layout.png)

-### Fase 1: Estimación de Sprints (12)
+### Phase 1: Sprint Estimation (12)

-* **Sprint 1:** Crear el cuerpo de la aplicación.
-Ventanas, paneles, layouts y controles.
+* **Sprint 1:** Create the body of the application.
+Windows, panels, layouts and controls.

-* **Sprint 2:** Crear en el canvas la jerarquía de layouts y sublayouts.
+* **Sprint 2:** Create the hierarchy of layouts and sublayouts on the canvas.

-* **Sprint 3:** Añadir Label al canvas.
-Aquí se implementará código común para interactuar con los diferentes controles.
+* **Sprint 3:** Add Label to the canvas.
+Here common code will be implemented to interact with the different controls.

-* **Sprint 4:** Añadir Button y CheckBox al canvas.
+* **Sprint 4:** Add Button and CheckBox to the canvas.

-* **Sprint 5:** Añadir EditBox al canvas.
+* **Sprint 5:** Add EditBox to the canvas.

-* **Sprint 6:** Poder grabar en disco los diseños.
-Lista de formularios.
+* **Sprint 6:** Be able to save designs to disk.
+List of forms.
 * **Sprint 7:** Object Inspector.
-Reflejar la jerarquía de objetos en el panel de la derecha.
+Mirror the object hierarchy in the right panel.
 * **Sprint 8:** Property Editor.
-Poder editar el objeto seleccionado en el Object Inspector.
+Be able to edit the selected object in the Object Inspector.

-* **Sprint 9:** Exportar a Harbour .prg (1).
-Generar código Harbour compilable a partir del diseño del formulario.
-Este código reproducirá el formulario en tiempo de ejecución.
+* **Sprint 9:** Export to Harbour .prg (1).
+Generate compileable Harbour code from the form design.
+This code will reproduce the form at runtime.

-* **Sprint 10:** Exportar a Harbour .prg (2).
-Es posible que esta tarea ocupe dos sprints.
+* **Sprint 10:** Export to Harbour .prg (2).
+This task may take up two sprints.

-* **Sprint 11:** Integración runtime con Harbour (1).
-Aquí se definirá una librería para poder interactuar con los formularios en tiempo de ejecución.
-Por ejemplo:
+* **Sprint 11:** Runtime integration with Harbour (1).
+Here a library will be defined to be able to interact with the forms at runtime.
+For example:
     ```
     // This function is defined in the .prg
     // automatically generated by GTNAP-Designer